trauber/shotprint/README.md

 It currently supports jpeg only.
 LaTeX sources written to file, not to stdout.
 Uses pdflatex for producing album PDF.

-- side captions with title and date
+- uses LaTeX photo package
 - rescales images
 - rotates images with 6 orientation in shotwell 90 degrees clockwise
+- flips images with 3 orientation in shotwell 180 degrees
+- debug for reviewing temporary recutil and shell files